-- FROM: Robert I. Cusick Director - SUBJECT: Misuse of Federal Position to Help Another Person Get a Job
+Memorandum dated August 1, 2007, from Robert I. Cusick, Director, to Designated Agency Ethics Officials Regarding Misuse of Federal Position to Help Another Person Get a Job

 Over the years, the Office of Government Ethics has been asked questions about whether, or to what extent, an employee may assist an associate, either another Government employee or a private party, in efforts to obtain private sector employment.
 Typically, the questions center on when an employee may contact a prospective employer on behalf of his associate--by letter, email, telephone or otherwise.